About

 Who do we serve?

-As specified by the grant, our primary focus is residents of Clallam and Jefferson Counties, ages 25-54, who are currently not in the workforce.
-Our goal is to help connect these individuals to good jobs on the Olympic Peninsula.
+The Recompete Pilot Program is designed to primarily serve residents of Clallam and Jefferson Counties, ages 25-54, who are currently not in the workforce.
+Our goal is to provide resources to help connect these individuals to good jobs on the Olympic Peninsula.

 Who is involved?

 Clallam County is coordinating the overall Recompete efforts, but the work is a team effort implemented by numerous public and private partners.
-The North Olympic Recompete Coalition consists of multiple local governments, tribes, ports, economic development agencies, educational institutions, community-based organizations, and non-profits.
+The North Olympic Recompete Coalition consists of multiple local governments, tribes, ports, economic development agencies, educational institutions, community-based organizations, non-profits, healthcare providers, and more.

 How did we get here?